How Can a Construction Safety Officer Help Your Job Site? Part 1

 Conducts OSHA Training

-The safety officer is the resident authority on OSHA policy on a construction site.
+The safety officer is the resident authority on OSHA policy on the construction site.
 They are kept abreast of new policies and can assess training needs.
 Safety officers build training sessions based on this knowledge and ensure that construction workers understand OSHA policies in order to maintain a safe and compliant environment.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.